 Obligations of issuers of municipal securities are subject to insolvency concerns and, unlike obligations of corporate issuers, may not be subject to resolution in the event of insolvency or default through a bankruptcy proceeding.
 The U.S. Congress or state legislatures may seek to extend the time for payment of principal or interest, or both, or to impose other constraints upon enforcement of such obligations.
 In addition, municipal securities are subject to the risk that their tax treatment could be changed, thereby affecting the value of outstanding municipal securities.
 There is also the possibility that as a result of litigation or other conditions, such as passing of a referendum, the power or ability of issuers to meet their obligations for the payment of interest and principal on their municipal securities may be materially affected or their obligations may be found to be invalid or unenforceable.
-Such litigation or conditions may from time to time have the effect of introducing uncertainties in the market for municipal securities or certain segments thereof, or of an Underlying ETF's municipal securities in the same manner.
-Additionally, certain municipal securities are issued by entities dependent on revenue from a particular sector or industry.
+Such litigation or conditions may from time to time have the effect of introducing uncertainties in the market for municipal securities or certain segments thereof, or of materially affecting the credit risk with respect to particular bonds.
+Adverse economic, business, legal or political developments might affect all or a substantial portion of a Fund's or an Underlying ETF's municipal securities in the same manner.
+Additionally, certain municipal securities are issued by entities dependent on revenue from a particular sector or industry and are thus subject to the specific risks associated with that particular sector or industry.